 Declaration by Participant

-I wish to withdraw from participation in the above research project and understand that such withdrawal will not affect my routine treatment, my relationship with those treating me or my relationship with [insert site name].
+I wish to withdraw from participation in the above research project and understand that such withdrawal will not affect my routine treatment, my relationship with those treating me or my relationship with Royal Perth.
 I understand that data collected up until the time of withdrawal will continue to be used in the study.